 As an alternative, you can actually get the free PCSCHEMATIC Automation 40 software, which contains all of the advanced functions, but only allows you to save projects containing 40 electrical symbols.
 Along with this software you get the full manual for the software – ready to print.

-A third option could be one of the Flex versions of PCSCHEMATIC, which are quite inexpensive, contains all of the advanced features in the software, and allows you to save projects containing up to 150 or 350 symbols.
+A third option could be one of the Smart or Flex versions of PCSCHEMATIC, which are quite inexpensive, contains all of the advanced features in the software, and allows you to save projects containing up to 150 or 350 symbols.

 Analyze your needs